 This is one ingredient that raises a bunch of red flags.
 While “chicken fat” is considered to be a high-quality fat source, poultry fat is even less so.
 Poultry fat, according to the AAFCO definition, is obtained from the tissue of poultry in the process of rendering or extracting.
 The main problem with this ingredient is that you are not told what type of poultry the fat is rendered from.
 It doesn’t even mean that the fat came from a chicken.
 It can come from anywhere even dead, diseased, disabled or dying poultry prior to being slaughtered.
 It could even come from a turkey, goose, seagull, roadkill that is unidentifiable or even a pet bird that was euthanized.

 7. Sweet Potatoes

 Sweet potatoes are used to help promote optimal digestive health.
-They are high in dietary fiber, low in fat, contains vitamin B6, vitamin C and manganese.
+They are high in dietary fiber, low in fat, contain vitamin B6, vitamin C, and manganese.

 Apples are an excellent source of fiber, Vitamin A and Vitamin C. Apples can also help keep your dogs breath smelling fresh.

 Pumpkin is often served as a means to help dogs cope with diarrhea and constipation.
 It contains fiber and beta carotene.
 It is good in small amounts and can help promote a healthy digestive tract.

 This is considered to be a slightly controversial ingredient because owners are not told where the flavor is coming from.
 The flavor itself tends to come from various meat, vegetable, and fruit sources, all used to help boost the flavor of the food to entice dogs to eat it.

 This is yet another controversial ingredient used in few pet foods.
 Regardless, it is known for being packed with antioxidants and fiber, helping to boost a dog’s immune system and promote digestive tract health.